kennot90/ICIJ-Graph-Analysis/README.md

+<h1>Instructions to use the Database</h1>

+For Macro Analysis, use the official NEO4J catered for ICIJ Database which can be downloaded in this link. https://offshoreleaks.icij.org/pages/database

+For Micro Analysis, download the NEO4J desktop version and run the commands which can be found in the Micro_Query.txt to view results.

 <h1>Executive Summary</h1>

 In this report, we look at the leaked papers published by The International Consortium of Investigative Journalists (ICIJ).
 The database is the amalgamation of 4 separate leaks, namely, The Panama Papers, The Bahamas Papers, The Paradise papers and Offshore Leaks Papers.
 From this huge trove of information available to us, we analyse the data from 2 perspectives, namely the Macro Approach and the Micro Approach.
 Through this two-pronged approach, we derived meaningful insights into the dataset and identified the key players as well as the community associated with it from the dataset.